NYC nurses strike at Mount Sinai, Montefiore after negotiations fail

 Mount Sinai West and Mount Sinai Morningside are among the hospitals that reached tentative agreements with the union.
 The agreement includes a 19.1% wage increase over three years.
 The same deal was offered to nurses at The Mount Sinai Hospital, but negotiations are still underway.

-Until any deal is reached, a Mount Sinai Hospital spokesperson says the hospital has been forced to divert ambulances, postpone elective surgeries, and transfer babies in its neonatal intensive care unit to other hospitals.
+Until a deal is reached, a Mount Sinai Hospital spokesperson says, the hospital has been forced to divert ambulances, postpone elective surgeries, and transfer babies in its neonatal intensive care unit to other hospitals.

 Gov. Kathy Hochul stepped in Sunday, calling for binding arbitration to hammer out an agreement at the last two hospitals.
 Hochul said that state health officials would enforce staff requirements at both hospitals to ensure patients receive essential care.